sammothxc/cs260-w24/README.md

 - [x] - Prerequisite: Simon CSS deployed to your production environment
 - [x] - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
 - [x] - Prerequisite: Notes in your startup Git repository README.md file
 - [x] - 30% Header, footer, and main content body.
-Used flex to layout sections.
+Used grid to layout homescreen sections.
 - [x] - 20% Navigation elements.
-Links highlight on hover.
+Nice nav menu effects and transitions.
 - [x] - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 - [x] - 20% Application elements.
 Buttons have nice styling and the homescreen is tiled
 - [x] - 10% Application text content.
 Text is colored and themed after my deliverable